Baptism and Christian Initiation

 In Baptism, the Holy Spirit moves us to answer Christ’s call to holiness.
 In Baptism, we are asked to walk by the light of Christ and to trust in his wisdom.
 We are invited to submit our hearts to Christ with ever deeper love.
 (United States Catholic Catechism for Adults)

-The documents below are provided to help you prepare for the baptism of your children.
+Visit the Baptism Forms page to view the documents to help you prepare for the baptism of your children.

 For adults today, the Church, after the Second Vatican Council, has restored the order of the Catechumenate in the Rite of Christian Initiation of Adults.
 It outlines the steps for the formation of catechumens, bringing their conversion to the faith to a greater maturity.
 It helps them respond more deeply to God’s gracious initiative in their lives and prepares them for union with the Church community.
 This process is meant to form them into the fullness of the Christian life and to become disciples of Jesus, their teacher.
 (UnitedStatesCatholicCatechismforAdults)